TLINDEN/jaildk/README.md

 `jaildk build myjail`

-Finally, install the current ports collection:
+Install the current ports collection:

 `jaildk fetch`

+In case the  ports version created does not match  the version of your jail, you need  to configure the different ports version  in your jail config `/jail/etc/myjail/jail.conf` like this:

+`ports=20201127`

 Now you can enter the build jail and install ports the traditional way: